 I’ve wanted to post a sandwich bread recipe made with store-bought yeast for a while—several people have asked—but I very rarely bake anything but sourdough, my true love.
 Anything else doesn’t feel quite right.
 Fortunately, this week my daughter Charlotte—young, carefree and home from school—baked the bread she has been making in Montreal, bread made with commercial yeast.

 Charlotte made two loaves, pictured in this blog post—one with butter and a vegan version without butter.
 Both loaves rose and baked in pretty much the exact same way and both tasted delicious.
 So you need not worry about the butter-free version misbehaving.
+(UPDATE 01/31/21: I’ve also made this with olive oil in place of butter and it works well.)

 This sandwich bread recipe would make a perfect contender to sourdough-ize with discard, combining the flavor of sourdough with the quick rise—and near instant gratification—of store-bought yeast.
 I’ll have to try that next, after we’ve polished off this bread, so like tomorrow.